obi4wan-b-v/ngx-graph/README.md

 ```html
 <ngx-graph ... (postInitHandler)="handleEvent()" ...>
  ```
- where handleEvent is the event handler method.
+ where `handleEvent()` is the event handler method.

  Everything remains unchanged from the point of forking.

+ Below is from the original README.